boblq/blog-articles/2015-08-22-journey-to-making-money-while-sleeping.md

 # Automation on Many Levels

 My ultimate goal is to automate and streamline the business-creation of these software business.
 A business that creates businesses.
 These businesses don't have to be large, multi-million dollar, press-release riddled, and with publicly traded shares - they can be small, solid businesses.
 [Many small, solid businesses](https://medium.com/entrepreneur-s-handbook/i-sat-down-with-a-millionaire-who-operates-10-businesses-while-sailing-around-the-world-with-his-338929c4e8c9).
 Then, I could sleep better at night knowing my son will more likely have money for college even when I can no longer get a paycheck.

+Comments: From Robert La Quey

+I admire the lazy programmer though I have never been one.
+My puzzle is quite a lot different.
+I am instead an obcessional programmer, a hard core hacker.
+You seem to be able to achieve a more balanced perspective than I can.
+Again I admire that.

+Still I often feel as if I have never had a job.
+I have always free lanced and worked as a consultant on contracts, usually on a program I proposed because I wanted to do it.
+I have been a lucky man to survive this way.

+I have treated money like air.
+You breath in.
+You breath out.
+Sometimes you hold your breath.
+Sometimes you hold your breath longer than you want to.
+Ok, I will admit it.
+There have been times I damn near drowned.

+So I can see the appeal of having a more consistent income, LOL.